Analysis | Why Ukraine’s Big Nuclear Plant Raises Worries Again

 2. What are Russia’s objectives?

 A nuclear plant is valuable war booty.
 The complex would cost more than $40 billion to build today.
 Though power is still flowing to Ukrainian consumers, according to grid operator Ukrenergo, Russian engineers have been laying plans to connect the plant to Russia’s power grid and to charge the Ukraine government for whatever output would remain for Ukraine.
-In addition, European intelligence officials say that Russia is likely using the plant to shield troops and equipment, anticipating that the facility’s sensitivity protects it from major attacks.
-Russia has used the wider area to rest its forces at night and has launched long-range artillery attacks from adjacent regions, the officials said.
-Ukraine has circulated photographs showing Russian armored personnel carriers near Zaporizhzhia’s critical infrastructure.
+In addition, European intelligence officials have said that Russia is likely using the plant to shield troops and equipment, anticipating that the facility’s sensitivity protects it from major attacks.
+After visiting the plant, inspectors of the International Atomic Energy Agency issued a report Sept.
+6 that detailed the presence of Russian military vehicles there.

 3. How has fighting impacted the plant?

-Suriya Jayanti, a former US State Department official who advised policy makers on Ukraine’s energy supply, says Zaporizhzhia “can take a decent amount of abuse.”
+Zaporizhzhia “can take a decent amount of abuse,” says Suriya Jayanti, a former US State Department official who advised policy makers on Ukraine’s energy supply.
 Unlike the reactors at Chernobyl -- one of which exploded, contaminating some 150,000 square kilometers in Belarus, Russia and Ukraine with radioactive fallout -- those at Zaporizhzhia are surrounded by concrete and steel containment structures designed to stop the release of radiation.
 There are still dangers, however:

-• Keeping the reactors cool requires a constant flow of electricity; a power cut could trigger a so-called meltdown, where, in the worse case, the reactor’s fuel gets so hot it breaches containment walls and is released to the outer environment.
+• Keeping the reactors cool requires a constant flow of electricity; if a plant is left without power, it could trigger a so-called meltdown, where, in the worse case, the reactor’s fuel gets so hot it breaches containment walls and is released to the outer environment.
 This is what happened at the Fukushima nuclear facility in Japan in 2011 after a tsunami damaged the plant’s backup generators.

 5. What interest do the two sides have in stressing the dangers?